gatsbyjs/gatsby/docs/contributing/setting-up-your-local-dev-environment.md

 - Once you're done, make sure all tests still pass: `yarn test`.
 - Commit and push to your fork.
 - Create a pull request from your branch.

-### Docs site setup instructions

-After going through the development setup instructions above, there are a few additional things that are helpful to know when setting up the [Gatsby.js docs site](https://gatsbyjs.org/docs/). which mostly lives in the [www](https://github.com/gatsbyjs/gatsby/tree/master/www) directory.

-- Clone the Gatsby repo as described above.
-- For docs-only changes, consider using `git checkout -b docs/some-change` or `git checkout -b docs-some-change`, as this will short circuit the CI process and only run linting tasks.
-- Change directories into the docs site folder: `cd www`
-- Install dependencies with Yarn: `yarn install`
-- Add the following env variable to an `.env.development` file to [enable image placeholders](https://github.com/gatsbyjs/gatsby/tree/master/www#running-slow-build-screenshots-placeholder): `GATSBY_SCREENSHOT_PLACEHOLDER=true`.
-This will speed up building the docs site significantly!
-- Start a build of `www` with `gatsby develop`.
-- Edit Markdown files in the [docs](https://github.com/gatsbyjs/gatsby/tree/master/docs) and [contributing](https://github.com/gatsbyjs/gatsby/tree/master/contributing) folders, as well as the [YAML sidebar files](https://github.com/gatsbyjs/gatsby/tree/master/www/src/data/sidebars).
-- View the changes in your browser at `http://localhost:8000`.
-- Commit your changes and submit a pull request!